Your Local Broker, Internationally

 Broker’s Comments

 Challenge 67 NASHACHATA II is a great example of this world beating series of blue water, go anywhere yachts.
-Substantially refitted since she was sold by the Challenge Business, she has been maintained in class to MCA Category 0.
+Substantially refitted since she was sold by the Challenge Business, she has been maintained in class to MCA Category 0 (reclassified November 2024).
 Work carried out has included the fitting of a practical deckhouse which makes her ideal for high and low latitude sailing, a new rig, new systems and a major review of her interior to make her a comfortable and attractive environment for big passages.
 In 2021, she completed a major refit to check and overhaul the structure, update all her systems and to upgrade her cosmetically.
 She retains her MCA Category 0 classification, one of the few Challenge 67s to do so.
+In the winter of 2023/24 she was once again in refit with upgraded B&G and a very thorough service period.
+She is ready to sail.

 History of Challenge Yachts